tylerapplebaum/CryptoForDummies/README.md

   Both symmetric and asymmetric cryptography are used during a TLS session.
 Asymmetric cryptography is used to set up the key exchange process, so that both parties can share a symmetric key for fast encryption and decryption of data.

   #####1.2 Diffie-Hellman-Merkle Exchange
   Tomes have been written on this fundemental part of cryptography.
 I won't attempt to replicate that depth of knowledge here.
+Alice, Bob, Eve, yada, yada, yada.

+  This is an example of asymmetric cryptography.
+Public keys are used, while private keys are kept locally and never shared.

   #####1.3 Stream Ciphers vs. Block Ciphers

   #####1.4 PKI Certificates
+  Ok, that's a bit of a misnomer.
+A public key infrastructure certificate authority issues X.509 certificates.
+The digital certificate chain of trust is based on trust anchors, or root certificates.
+Every device and browser relies upon these pre-installed root certificates.
+For example, Windows 10 ships with around 50 root certificates issued by various organizations.
+These certificates are included with Windows because the issuing organizations passed Microsoft's criteria outlined in the Microsoft Trusted Root Certificate Program.

   #####1.5 Signature vs. Encryption